 Role: I created this document to showcase my commitment and drive toward project completion and projected return on investment for my client.
 This informal, small-business style Letter of Agreement is similar to a Scope of Work document for an Instructional Design project.

 Value: This contract was important to ensure the client knew the scope of the project.
 It provided a clear and binding transition from the unpaid preliminary assessment period to contractually paid work.
 The expectations were established up front.
+Being tranparent and expecting acknowledgement prevents guess work and scope creep.

 (Note: The document has been "washed" to keep my client information hidden.)